Himel-Sarder/Caesar-Cipher--Text-encoder-decoder/README.md

 ## Installation
 To install the Caesar Cipher program, follow these steps:
-1. Clone the repository: `git clone <repository-url>`
+1. Clone the repository: `git clone https://github.com/Himel-Sarder/Caesar-Cipher--Text-encoder-decoder.git`
 2. Navigate to the project directory: `cd caesar cipher`
-3. Install dependencies: `pip install -r requirements.txt`

 ## Usage
 To use the Caesar Cipher program, run the following command: